-My good friend Sydney introduced me to cold-brewed iced coffee during one of my visits to see her in New York City.
-She keeps a pitcher of this cold-brewed iced coffee in her fridge at all times.
+I’m a year-round iced coffee drinker.
+To be honest, I generally prefer iced lattes to iced coffee because they taste less bitter.
+I typically don’t even need to sweeten an iced latte.
+The one exception to my latte-specific love is cold brew iced coffee.
+My good friend Sydney introduced me to cold brew iced coffee a while back during one of my visits to see her in New York City.
+She keeps a pitcher of it in her fridge at all times.
 It definitely has less of a bitter edge than typical iced coffee.
 I don’t even sweeten it, whereas I normally would with iced coffee.

 The plus is that it won’t be watered down simply by adding ice, since it’s already so concentrated.
 Using about equal parts of the concentrate and milk (or water if you prefer your iced coffee black) is a good ratio, but at the end of the day, adjust it to your preference.
 I actually go a bit heavier on the coffee concentrate than on the milk.

 Although I wouldn’t keep this coffee concentrate in your fridge indefinitely, it easily lasts for up to a week.
 You may finish it before then if you’re an avid coffee drinker.
 It’s so easy to make, with little to no effort.
 You can whip up a batch any time you’re running low!
 Just beware that if you double the recipe, you may want to swap out your coffee filter for a fresh one halfway through straining.
 It can really start to slow down after a while.

 Recipes to go with your cold brew coffee

 - Viennoise au Chocolat (Vienna Bread with Chocolate Chips)

 Do you love cold brew as much as I do?
 Leave me a comment if you’ve ever made it yourself!
 And don’t forget to rate this recipe if you try it.
 Thanks!